NYSUT Request for Volunteers

 Visit this link to learn more about Joe and how you can help.
 I encourage you to share this link with anyone who can help.
 Please keep Joe, Christine and their family in your thoughts.

 BMUST belongs to the Long Island Teachers’ Benevolent Fund (LITBF), which offers a yearly scholarship, (the Len Motisi Memorial Scholarship) to high school seniors graduating this year, who will be attending a post-secondary institution on a full time basis and whose parent is an active teacher in a Long Island local.
 Many of our members’ sons and daughters have been awarded this scholarship over the years.

 You must include a copy of the school transcript, with the current GPA on it.
 If the transcript does not contain the GPA, your Guidance Counselor must submit a statement with the scores.
-So please fill the form in as soon as possible and forward it to me through inter-office mail.
+Please fill the form in as soon as possible and forward it to me through interoffice mail.

 Please note, you are now required to include your NYSUT Member Number on the application.
 If unknown, please reach out to Meg in the BMUST office.